MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 - You should use discontinuous extents when necessary.
 For example, when there is one judgment that is split across the beginning and the end of a sentence.
 We want to code Yoda and the Statement Department consistently.

+- It is important to read for the violation and not just the subject and object of the sentence.
+For example, the sentence, `Individuals who publicly criticized the government often faced reprisal.` While `Individuals` is the subject. they are the victim of the underlying human rights violation, intimitation and punishing government criticism, being discussed.
+The aspect expression here is the `reprisal` for criticism, not the criticism itself.
+The phrase `who publicly criticized the government` describes the victim.
+The cleanest coding is `Individuals who publicly criticized the government` as the victim, `often faced` as the judgement and `reprisal` as the aspect.
+Since victims are connected to the violations through the judgments, the reason for the reprisal is not lost.

+- The term entity in the links, `FromLocationToEntity` and `FromTimeToEntity` refers to any tag, so location could refer to the source, perpetator, victim, etc.

 #### Questions for future